Exploring canyons in glassy energy landscapes using metadynamics: Discussion

 \section{Discussion}

-We have found that our algorithm provides surprising insights into the large-scale geometry and structure of three glassy landscapes, in particular the routes leading to the landscapes' low energy ISes.
-A cluster analysis or trajectory ensembles shows a structural bifurcation between small and large lengthscales.
-It finds that barriers between minima are common on short length-scales, indicating that ISes are clustered densely together; while these clusters in turn are separated by barriers on much larger lengthscales.
-In between these lengthscales, there is a window where motion is essentially unrestricted by barriers, corresponding to the smooth walled canyons we report.
-The dense IS clusters along the floors of these canyons resemble the well-known rugged and barrier-filled landscapes of glasses; our work reveals that these rugged and low-dimensionality domains are surrounded by large, high-dimensional domains devoid of minima and barriers, and which contain energy gradients that lead directly to lower energies in the landscape.
-In the the hard-sphere fluid, the breakup of the zero-energy domain at a threshold volume fraction suggests an intuitive geometrical explanation for a corresponding kinetic arrest of the fluid.
-In the Kob-Andersen glass former, the algorithm is able to consistently reach the ends of the canyons.
-This may be due to the smaller configuration space, a result of having both indistinguishable and fewer particles.
-The fact that the lowest canyon energies observed approach the Kauzmann limit confirms that by avoiding being trapped, MIMSE can act like a global optimizer similar to basin hopping \cite{BHWales1997}.
-The presence of similar canyon-like features in these seemingly different systems, might explain the broad range of qualitatively similar physical properties and phenomenon in these systems \cite{IdealGlassRoyall2018, GlassesDebenedetti2001, GlassEdiger2021}.
+We have found that our metadynamics algorithm provides interesting insights into the large-scale structure of three glassy energy landscapes, in particular the canyon-like subspaces that both contain the glassy configurations and provide direct routes leading to the landscapes' low energy states.
+While the `floors' of these canyons contain dense clusters of inherent structures and resemble the well-known rugged and barrier-filled landscapes of glasses, our work reveals that these glassy domains are surrounded by large, high-dimensional `canyon walls' effectively devoid of minima and barriers, and the canyons contain energy gradients that lead directly to lower energies in the landscape.
+Such simply connected routes between glassy states and the lowest energy states pose a conundrum---how is it that simulated annealing struggles to find very low energy states?
+The answer is presumably a free energy barrier, as suggested by our finding that the canyons in the SGM landscape become narrower at lower energies in the landscape.
+In the HS case, we are tempted to associate the `streams' of hard sphere states we found with the results of Ref. \cite{BasinAshwin2012} for small packings of hard spheres; they found most hard sphere states comprised long, narrow `threads' that terminate in high-density `cores' (which themselves contain very few states).
+Our finding of narrow `streams' in the landscape up to at least $\phi = 0.681$, however, seems incompatible with the prediction that the HS entropy becomes sub-extensive at a lower value.
+In the Kob-Andersen glass former, the algorithm is able to consistently reach low-energy portions of the canyon, including energies approaching the predicted Kauzmann limit.
+This finding confirms that by virtue of its ability to follow smooth canyon walls to lower energy, MIMSE can act like a global optimizer similar to basin hopping \cite{BHWales1997}.
+Finally, the presence of similar canyon-like, low-dimensional subspaces with very similar multifractal geometry in these seemingly different systems might explain the range of qualitatively similar physical phenomenon and kinetics in different glassy systems \cite{IdealGlassRoyall2018, GlassesDebenedetti2001, GlassEdiger2021}.